Continental Air Defense Command: Operational control

 The Joint Chiefs directed the establishment of CONAD on August 2, 1954.
-The Secretary of Defense announced the command's formation publicly later in the month to integrate "the air defense capabilities of the three military departments into an air defense system responsible to the control of one military commander" (Wainstein).
+It was to integrate the three military departments' air defense capabilities "..into an air defense system responsible to the control of one military commander."

 CONAD was established effective September 1, 1954, primarily to defend the continental United States against air attack.
 It was also tasked to support U.S. commanders in the Pacific, Atlantic, Caribbean, Alaska, Northeast, and of Strategic Air Command in their missions to the maximum extent consistent with its primary mission.
 ADC's commander, General Benjamin Chidlaw, became the first CINCONAD, and the USAF was designated as the executive agency.
 From 1954 to 1956, CONAD consisted of the USAF Air Defense Command, Army Antiaircraft Command, and the Naval Forces, Continental Air Defense Command (NAVFORCONAD).
 The USAF ADC Headquarters was additionally designated as Headquarters CONAD.